mikelevins/bard/0.4/doc/bard.md

     bard> (append "AB" "CD")
     "ABCD"

-The results of both calls to `append` look pretty much the same.
-In both cases, it accepted two input values that are instances of List, and in both cases it produced a new one by concatenating the inputs.
+The results of both calls to `append` look pretty much like what you might expect: the two List inputs are concatenated together.

-However, the lists in the first example are instances of `<pair>`, and the ones in the second are instances of `<string>`.
-The two types represent data very differently, which means that the code `aapend` uses for them must be quite different as well.
+The lists in the first example are instances of `<pair>`, and the ones in the second are instances of `<string>`.
+The two types represent values very differently, which means that the code `aapend` uses to concatenate pairs has to be pretty different from the code it uses to cancatenate strings.

-Bard can handle these different types, and you can extend `aapend` to handle new ones, because functions are polymorphic: they choose one **method** or another based on an examination of the inputs.
-Specifically, `append` chose one method to combine the two pairs, and a different one to combine the two strings.

-Methods are the procedures that functions use to do their work.
-Methods are not polymorphic.
-A method does exactly one thing, regardless of the arguments passed to it.

-In writing Bard programs you will likely spend most of your time defeining types and writing functions and methods that operate on them.
+In languages that don't support polymorphic functions, you would either have to write append as a special form, or you'd have to have two different functions.
+In Bard, the **append** function examines its arguments and chooses the appropriate **method** for the arguments it received.
+Furthermore, Bard provides tools you can use to add new methods, so that `append` can work on new types.

 ## Reference